nrel-hem/HolisticElectricityModel.jl/README.md

     # ...
 Wait for a compute node
     > cd HolisticElectricityModel.jl
     > module load gurobi/9.1.2
-    > julia --project=test script/driver.jl
+    > julia --project=runner script/driver.jl
     ```

 ### Run Style

-Note that a few solver packages are installed in the `test` project and not in the main HolisticElectricityModel
+Note that a few solver packages are installed in the `runner` project and not in the main HolisticElectricityModel
 package.
 The HolisticElectricityModel team used those solvers for test and development.
 The intention is to allow
 users to install any compatible solver in their own environment.

-To set up the `test` environment before running in either of the manners described below, complete the following
+To set up the `runner` environment before running in either of the manners described below, complete the following
 set-up steps.

 First, if you don't have Gurobi installed on your system, set the GUROBI_JL_SKIP_LIB_CHECK environment variable: